TOKOFE/good-to-know-about-TypeScript/return-void.md

 var returnVoidFn = (): void => {
 	let x: number = 1;

-	return x; // error because x is number type and the function return type is void }
+	return x; // error because x is number type and the return type of the function is void }
 ```